mariafshan/no-degree-data-science/README.md

 # No Degree Data Science
 I have a bachelors with honours in Finance Accounting and Management with experiences as external auditor and tax accountant in accounting firms.
 Inspired by [David Venturi's No Degree Data Science Master's](https://davidventuri.com/blog/my-data-science-masters "David Venturi's No Degree Data Science Master's"), I decided to currate my own curriculum.
-Reasons being everyone began  and so I want to personalize my own journey.
+Reasons being I want to personalize my own journey.

-If you find my learning repo useful, then welcome.

 ### Learning Goals
 This repo was not created with an ambition to replace an actual degree.
 My goals are therefore of the following: